zzz0121/TV_FT/README_en.md

 - RTMP Streaming:

-> [!NOTE]\
+> [!NOTE]
-> To stream local video sources, create a `live` or `hls` (recommended) folder in the `config` directory.\
+> 1. To stream local video sources, create a `live` or `hls` (recommended) folder in the `config` directory.
-> The `live` folder is used for live streaming interfaces, and the `hls` folder is used for HLS streaming interfaces.\
+> 2. The `live` folder is used for live streaming interfaces, and the `hls` folder is used for HLS streaming interfaces.
-> Place video files named after the `channel name` into these folders, and the program will automatically stream them to
+> 3. Place video files named after the `channel name` into these folders, and the program will automatically stream them
-> the corresponding channels.\
+     to the corresponding channels.
-> Visit http://localhost:8080/stat to view real-time streaming status statistics.
+> 4. Visit http://localhost:8080/stat to view real-time streaming status statistics.

 | Streaming Endpoint | Description                      |
 |:-------------------|:---------------------------------|